How I learned Blender - and 5 Tips for You

-At least once a week I get an email that goes something like: “Hey how did you learn blender?
-Do you have any tips?”
+At least once a week I get an email like this: "Hey Andrew, how did you learn blender?
+Do you have any tips?"

 Ever since Toy Story I'd admired 3d animation, but always considered it an expensive professionals tool.
 Then I saw Killer Bean 2, and after realizing it was made by one guy, I wondered if there was some free software somewhere that I could use.

 A quick search brought me to...
 Anim8or!
 Which I downloaded it, dabbled around with and promptly quit after realizing there were no tutorials for it.